bytedeck/bytedeck/README.md

    `source venv/bin/activate`
    3. Install our requirements:
    `pip install -r requirements.txt`
-   3. Run migrations:
+   3. Run migrations (this is a special migration command we need to use, *never use the standard `migrate` command!* ):
    `./src/manage.py migrate_schemas --shared`
    4. Run the app with:
    `./src/manage.py runserver`
+6. Now that we've migrated, run a setup script to create the public tenant and a superuser, this will run through the web container:
+`bash init_public_schema.sh`

-8. You should get a 404 page (until we create a lnading page) at http://localhost:8000
+7. You should now get a 404 page (until we create a lnading page) at http://localhost:8000
-9. But you should be able to log in to the admin site!  http://localhost:8000/admin/
+8. But you should be able to log in to the admin site!  http://localhost:8000/admin/
    - user: admin
    - password: hellonepal